|Project Management||Operation & Maintenance|

 Please review our Litigation Support projects.

-During the tenure of NES as Project Manager at several CERCLA sites, it has been in the PRP’s best interest to make major and minor changes to the original remedy concept.
+As project manager at several CERCLA sites, NES suggested, in the PRP’s best interest, major and minor changes to the original remedy concept.
 In each case, NES successfully developed a revised remedial action by evaluating possible alternatives, working with the PRPs and their RI/FS or Remedial Design contractor to develop a consensus on the best remedial modifications, and obtaining regulatory agency agreement on the proposed remedy modifications.
 NES’ success at managing and implementing changes to the initial remedy is one aspect of our management experience that has proven to be highly beneficial to our clients.

 Please review our Remedy Optimization projects.